Skip Navigation

 Artist in Residence Proposals

-Applications for the 2025 Artist in Residence Program will open December 2023.
+Applications for the 2025 Artist in Residence Program are open through May 31st, 2024.

 The Enoch Pratt Free Library Artist in Residence (AIR) program is an opportunity for the selected visual artist to work as an independent contractor developing a new body of artwork or to further develop projects already in existence.
 The Artist in Residence program aims to enhance the artistic and cultural life of Maryland by connecting established and emerging artists with Library resources and tools, creating meaningful connections with Library patrons, and contributing unique perspectives to our ever-evolving and growing community.